bozdoz/wp-plugin-leaflet-map/readme.txt

 * First Version.
 Basic map creation and marker creation.

 == Upgrade Notice ==

+= 2.6.0 =
+* Changes to map creation which may solve an occasional marker creation JavaScript error

 = 2.5.0 =
 Some improvements to the codebase; added the same styling options for lines as there are for geojson; added popups to lines, as there are for markers; added more interaction options to map;